eaton/angrylittletree/_drafts/2012-xx-xx-cms-decoupling-inline-editing-and-leaky-abstractions.md

 ## Direct manipulation: A leaky abstraction

 Over a decade ago, software developer Joel Spolsky wrote a critically important blog post about user experience: [The Law of Leaky Abstractions](http://www.joelonsoftware.com/articles/LeakyAbstractions.html).
 He explained that many software APIs are convenient lies about more complex processes they hide to simplify day-to-day work.
 Often these abstractions work, but just as often the underlying complexity "leaks through."
-A perfect example is Drupal's popular Views module.

 > One reason the law of leaky abstractions is problematic is that it means that abstractions do not really simplify our lives as much as they were meant to.
 >